-During the appropriate semester, the student prepares an electronic portfolio for the review.
+During Spring semester, the student prepares a portfolio for the review.
 The materials assembled for the review are meant to represent a self-evaluation of the student's progress made during the first year.
 The portfolio materials must be made available to the advisor and other committee members either through email, a website created by the student, or other means agreed upon by the advisor and the student.